Hackers are Smart. How to Be Smarter?

-- Blacklisting and Whitelisting offers superior flexibility to block or allow requests and sessions by IP address, user agent or the user’s origin country.
+- Block/Allow Lists offer superior flexibility to block or allow requests and sessions by IP address, user agent or the user’s origin country.

 - Rate Limiting empowers application owners to block requests for a specified duration, or rate limit resource-intensive user sessions to mitigate their impact on the overall application.

 - Webscale App Shield addresses the security threat posed by attackers that know the IPs of publicly addressable application servers, enabling them to bypass WAFs and other edge security measures.
 App Shield ensures that only traffic coming from Webscale is accepted, rejecting all other requests and enhancing end-end security for data traffic and the application backend.